pgporada/learning-ansible-filters-and-ec2-tags/README.md

-An example of a comma separated tag list would be as follows.
+An example of a comma separated tag list in AWS would be as follows.

         ROLES=app,web,db